 Ohio is home to the largest ancient geometric earthworks in the world.
 Created 2,000 years ago, these monumental precincts were built as social architecture elegantly aligned with the movement of celestial bodies.
 Thousands of people gathered at these sites, using staggering quantities of materials along with strikingly uniform geometric principles to create ceremonial masterpieces.
 Today these sites hold a world waiting to be rediscovered.

 Learn more about the spectacular Hopewell Ceremonial Earthworks.
-Visit the online Storybook Trail and the touring exhibition Mounds, Moon & Stars: the Legacy of Ohio’s Magnificent Earthworks.
+Click on these titles to visit the online Storybook Trail and the touring exhibition Mounds, Moon & Stars: the Legacy of Ohio’s Magnificent Earthworks.

 Our mission: